 And when people have a shallow understanding of Scripture, they literally are robbed of the only true source of help.
 People who spend their lives in a superficial religious environment, in a shallow kind of environment, shallow Christian environment, when they face the crises of life, can’t stand because they have nothing to stand on.

-Now I’m used to being edited.
-I write things in a book, and sometimes I see the copy coming back to me and what I put there is gone because some editor somewhere in another place working for a publisher makes a determination that I shouldn’t say that, that that's going to get into trouble.
+To me, it is utterly inconceivable that anyone would be so audacious as to see something in the Scripture and make a determination that God has to be edited at that point.
+Now, I’m used to being edited.
+I write things in a book, and sometimes I see the copy coming back to me and what I put there is gone because some editor somewhere in another place, working for a publisher, makes a determination that I shouldn’t say that, that’s - going to get into trouble.

-So, we offended them.
-And I think you’re probably pretty much aware of the fact that the movement called Christian Psychology twenty years ago has disappeared, virtually disappeared because it had no part to play in the work of the Spirit of God in sanctification.
+So we offended them.
+And I think you’re probably pretty much aware of the fact that the movement called Christian Psychology 20 years ago has disappeared, virtually disappeared, because it had no part to play in the work of the Spirit of God in sanctification.

 Unless we clarify doctrine, unless we defend threatened truth, unless we guard the truth of Scripture, unless we expose error, we are not faithful shepherds.
 We are leaving our people vulnerable to the wolves and the perverse on the inside.
 I want you to be able to discern and to defend yourselves from error.

 This, I think, is perhaps a summary of all 61 of those.
-I've tried to squeeze them in to those 15.
+I tried to squeeze them into those 15.
 But I think you get the picture.
-All of them could be embellished, enriched, enlarged a little bit and angles and nuances could be approached.
-But if you want to get this in print, there’s a book that was done some...a couple of years ago called Fools Gold and in that book there’s a chapter that I did which lays these out in some further detail.
+All of them could be embellished, enriched, enlarged a little bit, and angles and nuances could be approached.
+But if you want to get this in print, there’s a book that was done some - couple of years ago called Fools Gold, and in that book, there’s a chapter that I did which lays these out in some further detail.

-Hosea 4:6 says, “My people are destroyed for lack of knowledge, because you’ve rejected knowledge I will also reject you from being My priests.”
+Hosea 4:6 says, “My people are destroyed for lack of knowledge; because you’ve rejected knowledge, I will also reject you from being my priest.”
 Everything is based on knowledge of the truth.
 In the end, that’s why we do what we do.